cybertraining-dsc/fa20-523-302/project/project.md

 class.
 Each class is then subdivided into one-second 'windows', each with 50 entries.
 Each window is offset by 10 entries from the previous window.

 The resulting data structure is a 3-dimensional array of shape (107434, 12, 50) for the training set and (32439, 12, 50).
-The dimensions correspond to the number of windows, the number of movement features, and the number of samples per window.
+The dimensions correspond to the number of windows, the number of movement features, and the number of samples per window, respectively.
 These windows are then paired with their corresponding movement classifications and fed into a Keras LSTM workflow.
+This workflow is executed on a Google
+Colab instance and benchmarked.

 If a classification strategy of sufficient accuracy is possible, it will be determined that wearable data can potentially serve as a useful supplementary source of information to aid in establishing a patient's medical history.